martine-if/writing-samples/BILLY/BILLY-bookcase.md

 ## Product Details <a id="product-details"></a>

 The BILLY bookcase is an adjustable set of shelves.
-Modify the height of each shelf or combine BILLY with other units to accomodate your needs.
+Modify the height of each shelf or combine BILLY with other units to accommodate your needs.

 BILLY includes one stationary shelf and four adjustable shelves.